 We all encounter difficult people in the workplace.
 We may be that way ourselves from time to time.
-How effective you are at dealing with difficult people has a direct impact on how successful you become and can affect your job advancement, your relationships, your overall confidence and even your health.
+How effective you are at dealing with difficult people has a direct impact on how successful you become and can affect your job advancement, relationships, overall confidence, and even your health.
 This webinar defines actions that you can employ to stay in control.
-By demonstrating self-control, you are better prepared for dealing with almost any situation and any individual.
-Stuffs going to happen but you dont have to accept being the victim.
+By demonstrating self-control, you are better prepared for deadlines with almost any situation and individual.
+Stuff will happen, but you don't have to accept being the victim.
 You have choices.

 Recommended Group/Partner Discussion Questions:

 1. Neal talked about the importance of projecting calm.
 When dealing with someone who is being difficult or irrational, how do you stay calm?

 2. What was your favorite of Neal's 15 tips, and why, and how can you apply them?